jezhumble/lapm/syllabus.md

 ### Assignment

-Choose one of [Deming's 14 points for management](https://deming.org/explore/fourteen-points), and write a 500 word short essay on its implications for product management.
+Choose one of [Deming's 14 points for management](https://deming.org/explore/fourteen-points), and write a 800 word essay on its implications for product management.

 ## Unit 8 - Managing Work